About the Pulmonary and Critical Care Medicine Fellowship Program

 Peter B Lowery, MD

-Medical School: University of Arkansas for Medical Sciences, Little Rock AR
+Medical School: University of Arkansas for Medical Sciences, Little Rock, AR

 Jon Brandon (JB) Mullholand, MD

-Medical School: Geisinger Commonwealth School of Medicine
+Medical School: Geisinger Commonwealth School of Medicine, Scranton, PA

 Perry Rabin, MD

-Medical School: Indiana University School of Medicine
+Medical School: Indiana University School of Medicine, Indianapolis, IN

-Residency: Rush University Medical Center
+Residency: Rush University Medical Center, Chicago, IL

 Logan Rosenberg, MD

-Residency: Legacy Emanuel/Good Samaritan Internal Medicine Residency Program, Portland, OR
+Residency: Legacy Emanuel/Good Samaritan, Portland, OR

 Alisha Sharma, MD